juxt/yada/README.md

 * Async foundation based on [manifold](https://github.com/ztellman/manifold)
 * Protocol extensibility

-The user-manual for the latest beta (1.1.x) release is available at [https://juxt.pro/yada](https://juxt.pro/yada) and offline (see below).
+The user-manual for the latest (1.1.x) release is available at [https://juxt.pro/yada](https://juxt.pro/yada) and offline (see below).

 The user-manual is also available as an e-book or PDF, at